-“I thought long and hard about the first impression of this album,” says Melissa Etheridge about the choice of the title track to lead off her new record, The Medicine Show, scheduled for release on April 12th, 2019 via Concord Records.
+“I thought long and hard about the first impression of this album,” says Melissa Etheridge about the choice of the title track to lead off her new record, The Medicine Show, out now via Concord Records.

 “It’s very different from any of the other songs on the album,” she says.
 “Yet it has so much to do with where I’m at right now.
 I just wanted to go POW!
 Hit things right off.
 BAM!”